🤖▶️ Check out the Design Patterns Overview course by Steve @ardalis Smith!Check it out »Hide

 Code Examples

+The Mediator pattern is commonly used when working with domain events.
 Let's go through some code examples to understand how to implement Domain Events using MediatR in a C#/.NET application.

 First, install the MediatR NuGet package.